Skip to main content

 How to apply

 Our recruitment process is designed to be both fair and effective.
-To help you get started here are some things you need to know before you apply and what you can expect from our selection process.
+Here are some things you will need to know about our recruitment process before you get started.

-You will need to fill in our online application form – select the 'Apply' button on the vacancy to get to it.
-You will have the option to attach your CV if you feel that there is useful supplementary information that is not captured in your application or supporting statement.
+You will need to fill in our online application form – select the 'Apply' button on the vacancy to access it.

 Your application will be assessed against the criteria in the job description and person specification.
-Read it carefully and make sure you demonstrate how your skills, knowledge, experience and behaviours match all the criteria.
+Read it carefully and make sure you meet 100% of the essential criteria and evidence where you meet the desirable criteria.
 Use specific examples to fully explain when, where and what was involved.

 Have you taken a look at our values and behaviours to see if we're a good fit for you?